group-butler/GroupButler/README.md

 >/modlist (if unlocked) | show the moderators list
 >
 >/tell | show the basical info of the user/group.
 Can work by reply
+>
+>/echo | I use it to see if the markdown is correct (repeats the text, with parse mode on)

 ###Moderators
 >/kick [reply|username] | kick an user (it's still able to join)